SigmaTheFox/CardJitsu.js/README.md

 - Type `node cardjitsu.js` and press `Enter`
 - Enjoy the game

 Keep in mind that at the moment the game goes on infinitely, meaning it's impossible to win.
-The game win condition is currently in the works and might be finished in a few days.
+The game win condition is currently in the works and will be finished soon™.

 ## Copyright
 I neither own Club Penguin, the original version of Card-Jitsu and nor do I own the name.
 All credit goes to **New Horizon Interactive**, **RocketSnail Games** and **Disney Interactive Studios** who were the original developers.